GST/HST Audit & Trust Examination

 The most common audit type is the GST/HST audit of small and medium sized businesses.
 In fact, the bulk of CRA employees are employed in ensuring that businesses have met their obligations remitting the correct amount of GST/HST.

 A trust examination or GST/HST audit should be distinguished from a pre-assessment review, which most commonly takes place when a GST/HST refund is requested.
-These requests are reviewed to identity errors or evidence of non-compliance.
-An audit, however, is triggered when an employer is selected for a GST/HST audit or examination either randomly or based on risk assessment after an assessment has been issued.
+These requests are reviewed to identify errors or evidence of non-compliance.
+An audit, however, is triggered when an employer is selected for a GST/HST audit or examination either randomly or based on risk assessment.
 These audits focus on GST/HST filing errors and omissions.

 To avoid an audit based on risk assessment, the employer must know what his responsibilities are with respect to remitting GST/HST.
-The following article will look at these responsibilities; conditions that allow the employer to reclaim GST/HST, or a portion thereof, with input tax credits (ITCs); and what can happen if the employer fails to meet his/her obligations.
+The following article will look at these responsibilities; conditions that allow the employer to reclaim all or a portion of GST/HST paid with input tax credits (ITCs); and what can happen if the employer fails to meet his/her obligations.

 Do all businesses have to charge GST/HST?

 Only ‘large’ businesses are required to charge GST/HST.
-A large business is one thatexceed $30,000 in sales over the previous 4 quarters.
-Consequently, this is often not a ‘large’ business at all.
-There has been some talk on the legislative level to increase the rules to reflect the true difference between a small and large business, however for now the threshold remains at $30,000.
+A large business is one that exceeds $30,000 in sales over the previous 4 quarters.
 A business that earns less than $30,000 in a year is known as a ‘small supplier’ and need not register nor collect GST/HST.

 Most property and services supplied in or imported into Canada are subject to GST/HST.

 It is important to note that not all goods and services are subject to GST/HST however.
-There are ‘zero-rated’ supplies which means the effective tax rate is zero.
-In addition, there are also exempt supplies which means there is no GST/HST tax rate whatsoever.
-While the net effect between zero-rated and exempt supplies are the same (the recipient pays no tax), the distinction is important for the eligibility of ITCs.
+There are ‘zero-rated’ supplies, which means the effective tax rate is zero.
+In addition, there are also exempt supplies, which means there is no GST/HST tax rate whatsoever.
+While the net effect between zero-rated and exempt supplies is the same (the recipient pays no tax), the distinction is important for the eligibility of ITCs.

 Type of Supplies: taxable, zero-rated, and tax exempt